nomade-care/nomade-care-api/CONTRIBUTING.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📜 Recognition

-Contributors are recognized using the [all-contributors](https://github.com/all-contributors/all-contributors) bot.
-If you've contributed and want to be added, just let us know!

 ---

 *Made with ❤️ by the NomadCare team*